withastro/astro/packages/integrations/markdoc/README.md

 You may need to define Markdoc configuration at the component level, rather than the `astro.config.mjs` level.
 This is useful when mapping props and SSR parameters to [Markdoc variables](https://markdoc.dev/docs/variables).

-Astro recommends running the Markdoc transform step manually for this.
-First, install the `@markdoc/markdoc` package into your project:
+Astro recommends running the Markdoc transform step manually.
+This allows you to define your configuration and call Markdoc's rendering functions in a `.astro` file directly, ignoring any Markdoc config in your `astro.config.mjs`.

+You will need to install the `@markdoc/markdoc` package into your project first:

 ```sh
 # Using NPM